Flip the Switch

 Use switching as an opportunity to learn from both sides

-Learning about what being Dominant means, as well as what it means to be a submissive, are key to being a safe, open, and enjoyable play partner.
+Learning about what D/s dynamics are made of, are key to being a safe, open, and enjoyable play partner.
 Switching provides a great opportunity to maximise your education, because you can empathise with both sides of the slash.
 Not only can you become a better Top or Dominant by submitting or bottoming, but you can also learn to serve your D-types needs by having experience on the left side.

 Plus, y’know, you get the best of both worlds.